Esperanto vocabulary: Gendered pronouns

-See the discussions at gender reform in Esperanto.

 Antonyms

 People sometimes object to using the prefix mal- to derive highly frequent antonyms, especially when they are as long as malproksima (far).
 There are a few alternative roots in poetry, such as turpa for malbelega (very ugly) and pigra for mallaborema (lazy) – some of which originated in Ido – that find their way into prose.
 However, they are rarely used in conversation.

 This is a combination of two factors: the great ease and familiarity of using the mal- prefix, and the relative obscurity of most of the alternatives, which would hamper communication.
 This results in English borrowings – such as ĉipa (cheap) for malmultekosta (inexpensive) – failing to find favor even among native English speakers.

 Two root antonyms are frequently encountered: eta (little), and dura (hard [not soft]).
 However, their popularity is due to their iconicity.
 Eta is derived from the diminutive suffix and more properly means slight, but it's a short word, and its use for malgranda (little) is quite common.
 The reason for the popularity of dura may be similar: perhaps official malmola, with the repeated continuants m_l, sounds too soft to mean "hard", while dura begins with a stop consonant.

 Other antonymic words tend to have a different scope.
 For example, instead of malbona (bad) we may see aĉa (of poor quality) or fia (shameful), but these are not strict antonyms.

 The antonymic prefix is highly productive among native-speaking children.